 Want to do something special without buying into all the flowers and other mind-meltingly mushy nonsense this February 14?
 There are loads of loved-up spots in the city, as well as unusual events and alternative date options.
 Skip the chocolates and wasteful plastic presents and treat your beloved to something different.
 From movie marathons to craft beer tours, get your nose out of the crappy card rack and check out these brilliant things to do in London.

-RECOMMENDED: read our full guide to Valentine’s Day in London for more original ideas
+RECOMMENDED: Your guide to Valentine’s Day in London

 Non-naff romantic things to do in London

 Do learn how to whip up a terrarium

 Giving flowers can be dangerous; how can you know which flowers to send when it's still early days?
 Red roses mean ‘love’ and yellow ‘friendship’, but we don’t think there’s an official flower for ‘you’ll do until I find someone better’.
 Happily, lovely London florist Leafage hosts regular terrarium-making classes.
 And there’s not a lot you can read into something that’s transparent.

 Various Sundays, check website for details.
 From £45. www.weareleafage.com.
 Balham Station Road, SW12 9SG.